Short Answer (quick read):

-As I said: A powerful virtual private server combines the best of both server worlds.
+As we said: A powerful virtual private server combines the best of both server worlds.
 Because a VPS can basically do everything that a traditional dedicated server can do.
 Yes, and this is where the great advantages begin, it can do it without the problems of dedicated and shared hosting:

 - VPS servers offer a high degree of flexibility and freedom when setting up the server

 - VPS servers offer their own IP address that does not have to be shared with other users

 - Virtual servers enable the availability of the entire server capacity.
 Not just a small part of the hard drive, RAM or CPU, as is the case with shared packages.

 In practice, this ensures short loading times, happy users and lower costs.
 At the same time, the administrator has less operating and maintenance costs than with his own hardware system.
 In addition, the often very expensive acquisition costs for the physical server (dedicated hosting) are eliminated, as is the mandatory expenditure for wear, repair or replacement of individual components.

 Another bonus is that a VPS is basically never threatened with total failure: In contrast to a dedicated physical server or a shared plan, the VPS is not tied to any special hardware components.
 Even restarting the VPS is possible without any problems, as with a ‘classic’ server.
 In addition, a complete clone, e.g. for test purposes, can be created and ready for use in a very short time.